lmmentel/batchcalculator/doc/source/tutorial.rst

     :align: center
     :alt: alternate text

-To finalize we can export a lab report for this sythesis by selecting the **Export to pdf** option from the **File** menu
+To finalize we can export a lab report for this synthesis by selecting the **Export to pdf** option from the **File** menu

 .. image:: img/tutorial/BC_015.png